 - serve warm

 and this was the final outcome… delish! (recipe courtesy of anediblemosaic.com and pinterest)

-i recommend serving with some mascarpone or double cream… and don’t forget a freshly brewed pot of coffee as well – perfect for a lazy weekend at home!
+i recommend serving with some vegan mascarpone or vegan cream… and don’t forget a freshly brewed pot of coffee as well – perfect for a lazy weekend at home!

 p.s. these are kwak scrolls – see what i mean? absolutely delicious!